windwalker-io/ventoviro.github.io/.vaseman/entries/documentation/mvc/use-controller.md

 ## Use Multiple Actions

+> NOTE: Multiple Actions has been deprecated and will be remove after 3.0, Windwalker will only use single action in the future.

-But if you want to use multiple actions like traditional practice, Windwalker also support it.
+If you want to use multiple actions like traditional practice, Windwalker also support it.

 First, your controller should extend from `MultiActionController`: